liathoffman/old-yaronwittenstein/posts/top-7-productivity-tips-for-any-developer.md

 If you're a zsh user, a super-handy plugin is [zsh-autosuggestions][zsh-autosuggestions].
-I use [zsh-autosuggestions][zsh-autosuggestions], and when I type a command, I get suggestions from my Command-line history which makes finding most commands a breeze without even asking for assistance of [fzf][fzf].
+I use [zsh-autosuggestions][zsh-autosuggestions], and when I type a command, I get suggestions from my Command-line history which makes finding most commands a breeze without even asking for the assistance of [fzf][fzf].

 So [fzf][fzf] + [zsh-autosuggestions][zsh-autosuggestions] make an unbeatable couple together!

 <br/>

 We use Command-line a significant fraction of our work.
-Being able to search on our Command-line history is truly a must.
+Being able to search our Command-line history is truly a must.

 <br/>